otagomohio/2019-06-11_GBS_EE/sessions/bashgenomics.md

 4. Can you tell the total length of the genome?
 This command can take a little bit of time to run!
 [Hint](hints/bash_genomics_4.md)

-5. Since we are doing GBS we are interested in knowing how frequent restriction enzymesare .
-Can you tell me how many cut sites there are for :
+5. Since we are doing GBS we are interested in knowing how frequent restriction enzyme cut sites are.
+Can you tell me how many cut sites there are for:

 	* PstI CTGCAG
 	* ecoRI CTTAAG